12 tips for visiting Pompeii (plus how to climb Vesuvius)

 Where should I stay for visiting Pompeii?

-If you’re planning to visit Pompeii, a big decision is where to stay.
+If you’re planning a trip to Pompeii, a big decision is where to stay.
 Most people choose to either stay in Naples or Sorrento when visiting Pompeii – both places have lots to do and are roughly the same distance from the ruins but they offer really different vacation experiences.

 Since it’s such a big part of what to know before visiting Pompeii, I’ve put together another post with the best places to stay to visit Pompeii along with advice on areas, how to get to Pompeii from each place and what to expect.

-If you found this guide to visiting Pompeii in 2023 useful, you might like my other posts on visiting the Bay of Naples:
+If you found this guide to visiting Pompeii useful, you might like these other posts about places to visit in the Bay of Naples.

-I hope you’ve found this advice for visiting Pompeii useful.
+I hope you’ve found this guide to visiting Pompeii useful.
 If you have any tips for visiting Pompeii, please let me know in the comments.

 Reply